pervaiz425/pervaiz425/README.md

 - ⚡ Fun fact: ...
 -->

  I'm Umar, a Software Engineering student, and I'm passionate about programming.
 I have hands-on experience with a variety of programming languages, including C++, Python, Javascript, HTML, CSS, and SQL.
+Furthermore, I have experience working in MS Excel, Data Scraping, Data Entry, and Transcription.
 Currently, I'm focusing on honing my skills in Web Development, Database Modeling, and Networking.

 - 🛠️ I'm actively engaged in enhancing my abilities through practical projects in the realms of Web Development, Database Management, and Networking.
 I take great pride in considering myself an enthusiastic and dedicated programmer. 💻